thaddeuspearson/Understanding_DirtyCOW/README.md

 ## What is a Race Condition?

-A race condition occurs when two or more threads can access the same shared data and then try to change it that data at the same time, and unexpected results occur.
+A race condition occurs when two or more threads can access the same shared data and then try to change that data at the same time, and unexpected results occur.
 As an example, consider two ATM machines.
 Both have access to the same bank account, and both can be accessed independently.
 If two people were to access the same bank account at the same exact time, and both withdrew $100, the bank account should treat both of these transactions as separate and reduce the balance of the bank acount by $200.
 However, if the memory is not being managed appropriately, it is theoretically possible that if both withdrawals happened at the same exact time, the bank account may only register one transaction, giving the people a free $100 bill.

 <br>